Charles Patrick Davis, MD, PhD

 - Pictures of 10 Foods to Eat When You Have the Flu - Slideshow

-What are some treatments an individual can do at home for the flu?
+What are some flu treatments an individual can do at home?

 First, individuals should be sure they are not members of a high-risk group that is more susceptible to getting severe flu symptoms.
 Check with your physician if you are unsure if you are a higher-risk person.
 Home care is recommended by the CDC if a person is normally healthy with no underlying diseases or conditions (for example, asthma, lung disease, pregnant, or immunosuppressed).